ShaShekhar/Reinforcement-Learning/README.md

 The tf_pg_pong.py is implementation of pong_policy_gradient.py in tensorflow.

-The ddpg.py is implemention of deep deterministic policy gradient.
+The ddpg.py is implementation of deep deterministic policy gradient.

 If anyone has any problem regarding the code feel free to email me at shashankprice76@gmail.com